ptsochantaris/operation-jeff/README.md

 The game packs all its resources into a single NEX file.
 Almost all data, except the executable code and digial audio, is compressed using the zx0 compressor and decompressed at the time of use.

 The resources are converted to native Next formats from the files in `resources_original` via the `convertResource.sh` script.
+This script performs these steps:

+- Level backgrounds are converted from PNG to native Next using the `gfx2next` utility.
+- Generated images and palettes are compressed using the `zx0` utility.
-Level heightmaps are converted via the `convertHeightmaps.swift` script.
+- Level heightmaps are converted from PNG to via the `convertHeightmaps.swift` script to *.hm files (which are just a raster of 8-bit brightness values).

-The converted assets are then scanned by the `makeAssets.swift` script which results in a generated `assets.asm` file with an accompanying `assets.h` file.
+- The converted assets are then scanned by the `makeAssets.swift` script which results in a generated `assets.asm` file with an accompanying `assets.h` file.
 The ASM file builds the binary blob with all the binary data, sorted to fill each memory page as much as possible, and the H file creates defines which are used in the game to refer to each resource's (paged-in) address, data length, and page.
+- Finally the loading screen for the NEX is converted in a slightly different native format as required by the NEX spec.

 ### Memory map